- Is It Safe to Travel By Bus During Pregnancy?

-- Risks Associated with Travelling by Bus in Pregnancy
+- Risks Associated With Travelling By Bus During Pregnancy

 - Precautions to Take for Bus Journey During Pregnancy

-- Tips to Make Your Bus Journey More Comfortable
+- Some Tips to Make Your Bus Journey More Comfortable

 Last Updated on

-Risks Associated with Travelling by Bus in Pregnancy
+Risks Associated With Travelling By Bus During Pregnancy

-Here are some risks are involved with travelling by bus during pregnancy which you should be aware of.
+There are a few risks involved with travelling by bus during pregnancy which you should be aware of.

 Precautions to Take for Bus Journey During Pregnancy

-If you have to travel on a bus in your pregnancy, then it is important that you take following precautions for safe travel:
+If you have to travel on a bus in your pregnancy, then it is important that you take the following precautions:

-It is a good idea to tell people around you that you are pregnant, especially in your first trimester when it is difficult for the people to know.
-You may inform the bus conductor also.
-This way you will get help as and when required and even the driver may be more careful on the road.
+The best thing you can do is inform the people around you and the bus conductor that you’re pregnant, especially in your first trimester (as your bump won’t be visible during this time).
+By informing the bus conductor, you will get help as and when required and even the driver will be more careful on the road.

-Here we have some useful tips that will make your bus journey more comfortable during your pregnancy:
+Mentioned below are some useful tips that will make your bus journey comfortable during pregnancy:

 - No matter how important it is for you to board a bus but never ever try to board a moving bus.
 This can be extremely dangerous and may result in severe consequences.

-- Keep yourself alert and cautious at all times because there are usually no seatbelts on buses and the bus ride can get rough on bad roads and on the roads with potholes.
+- Keep yourself alert and cautious at all times because there are usually no seatbelts on buses and the bus ride can get rough on bumpy roads.

 - Make sure you are seated somewhere in the middle section of the bus as this would keep you safer in case of any kind of crash.

-- Make sure you keep all your emergency contacts handy, in case of an emergency.
+- Make sure you keep all your emergency contacts on you at all times.

 - Make sure you travel light in case you are travelling solo.
 Lifting heavy luggage can be very dangerous in pregnancy.